Fixing the Experience: Enhancing Usabilty, Customer Value, & Emotional Connection

 Addressing the "Trouble with Today's Automobiles": We all recognize that vehicle owners often do not fundamentally realize or understand everything that their vehicles are capable of.
 They may not grasp all features and functions, or "what the car is saying" when they attempt to use a function.
 This includes basic signal levels, like understanding icons, button meanings, or whether a button turns a feature On or Off.
 Movotiv views these as "fundamental core design challenges".

 Identifying and Improving Problem Areas: Let’s collaborate in identifying what needs fixing – typically related to content, user interface (UI) flow, visual elements, categorization, and value.
 Let’s perform root cause analysis across organizations, decision-making, and data.
-The goal is to design and recommend improvements, one feature, domain, system, or service at a time, leading to a calculated path of increased usability, usefulness, desirability, brand value, and differentiation.
+The goal is to design and recommend business process and design improvements, one feature, domain, system, or service at a time, leading to a calculated path of increased usability, usefulness, desirability, brand value, and differentiation.

 ◦ The meaning of "Auto" in a vehicle and what it will mean in an autonomous vehicle.